sagemath/sagewiki_to_gh-2022-10-10/reu07.md

 [[TableOfContents]]
 }}}

-To format the table of contents:
+To format the table of contents (simultaneously formatting the page):
 {{{
 == Top Level, No. 1 ==
 == Top Level, No. 2 ==